-Oklahoma State University - Oklahoma City's programs of study are approved by the Board of Regents for Oklahoma State University and the Oklahoma Agricultural & Mechanical and the Oklahoma State Regents for Higher Education.
+Oklahoma State University - Oklahoma City's programs of study are approved by the Board of Regents for Oklahoma State University and the Oklahoma Agricultural & Mechanical and the Oklahoma State Regents for Higher Education, including distance education.

 Oklahoma State University - Oklahoma City is an agency member of the National League for Nursing.